-- 3.08 Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior. - 3.09 Making a false 911 emergency call from school or personal phones. - 3.10 Possession of Prohibited Substance or Objects: Possession of any blade not considered to be a weapon (includes common pocketknife, plastic knife, or blunt- bladed table knife), taser/stun guns/devices, martial arts weapons, bullets, syringes, BB guns, paint guns, air strike guns, BB or airstrike bullets/pellets, over-the-counter drugs, drug paraphernalia, inhalants or devices including, but not limited to, mace or pepper spray (2 oz. or less), or any other object that may puncture, wound, or otherwise injure another person. - 3.11 Lewd, Indecent, or Offensive Behavior: Any behavior offensive to common propriety or decency, including, but not limited to, "mooning," sexting, offensive touching, indecent exposure, possession, distribution, or display of obscene or "hate" material, possession/display of electronic images or text, or similar behavior - 3.12 Sexual Harassment: Unwanted verbal or physical behavior with sexual connotations by a student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation (Rule 6A-19.008(3) FAC.
+- 3.08 Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior. - 3.09 Making a false 911 emergency call from school or personal phones. - 3.10 Possession of Prohibited Substance or Objects: Possession of any blade not considered to be a weapon (includes common pocketknife, plastic knife, or blunt- bladed table knife), taser/stun guns/devices, martial arts weapons, bullets, syringes, BB guns, paint guns, water guns, air strike guns, BB or airstrike bullets/pellets, over-the-counter drugs, drug paraphernalia, inhalants or devices including, but not limited to, mace or pepper spray (2 oz. or less), or any other object that may puncture, wound, or otherwise injure another person. - 3.11 Lewd, Indecent, or Offensive Behavior: Any behavior offensive to common propriety or decency, including, but not limited to, "mooning," sexting, offensive touching, indecent exposure, possession, distribution, or display of obscene or "hate" material, possession/display of electronic images or text, or similar behavior.
+This includes, but is not limited to, racial slurs/innuendos that are intentionally directed towards a student, group, employee, or agent of the school. - 3.12 Sexual Harassment: Unwanted verbal or physical behavior with sexual connotations by a student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation (Rule 6A-19.008(3) FAC.
 An incident when one person demands a sexual favor from another under the threat of physical harm or adverse consequence). - There is no requirement in RCSA policies that specific body parts must be touched (i.e., sexual organs), or that sexual harassment, in any form, must be shown to have occurred repeatedly, over a long period of time, and/or be severe.